 - Classify target objects with attributes

 - BestShot for minimising storage and bandwidth requirements

 The analytics can be configured to ignore video noise, waving trees, moving clouds and animals, all of which might normally be the cause of false alarms when standard motion detection technology or sensors are being used to detect activity.
 This ability to minimise time-wasting and costly false alarms means control room operators and security personnel are able to focus on responding to real incidents and emergencies.

 Control room efficiency

-The license-free deep learning video analytics simultaneously detects and classifies various object types, including people, vehicles, faces and license plates and is supported by Wisenet AI algorithms unique to Hanwha Techwin which are able to identify the attributes of objects or people, such as their age group, their gender or the colour of the clothing a person is wearing.
+The licence-free deep learning video analytics simultaneously detects and classifies various object types, including people, vehicles, faces and licence plates and is supported by Wisenet AI algorithms unique to Hanwha Techwin which are able to identify the attributes of objects or people, such as their age group, their gender or the colour of the clothing a person is wearing.

 People counting for Occupancy Monitoring